intel/intel-ai-inference-samples/deploy_llm_with_ipex_torchserve_sagemaker/README.md

 Intel, the Intel logo, OpenVINO, the OpenVINO logo and Intel Xeon are trademarks of Intel Corporation or its subsidiaries.
 * Other names and brands may be claimed as the property of others.

+## Human Rights Disclaimer
+Intel is committed to respecting human rights and avoiding causing or directly contributing to adverse impacts on human rights.
+See Intel’s Global Human Rights Policy.
+The software licensed from Intel is intended for socially responsible applications and should not be used to cause or contribute to a violation of internationally recognized human rights.

 &copy;Intel Corporation